 A table should be provided with a complete list of water quality parameters to be measured.
 This will comprise both field parameters and laboratory analytes.
 The full parameter list should be based on Tables 1-4 from Regulation 41: The Basic Standards for Groundwater (Reg.
 41).
-Parameters from these tables have been compiled in Appendix A for Construction Materials sites and Appendix B for Hard Rock sites.
+Selected parameters from these tables have been compiled in Appendix A for Construction Materials sites and Appendix B for Hard Rock sites. unless modifications are approved by the Division.
+It will be up to the Operator/Permittee to submit a Technical Revision with proper justification to reduce the analyte list.